Ghostmonday/Synapse/README.md

 ## License

-See `legacy/LICENSE` for license information.
+MIT License - See repository root for details.

 ## Recent Updates